 - Research into teachers’ perceptions of research, undertaken with a group of doctoral students at the university of Graz.

-- An international collaboration with the University of Newcastle, the Fryske Academy and Action UK that aimed to develop learning materials for the intergration of highly experienced refugees.
+- An international collaboration with the University of Newcastle, the Fryske Academy and Action UK that aimed to develop learning materials for the integration of highly experienced refugees.

 - The development of an action research cell at the University of Ioannina Model / Experimental Primary School.

-This list of research interests has been deliberately kept concise.
-You can find a fuller listing of my interests published work by perusing this blog.
+I have deliberately kept this list of research interests concise.
+You can find a fuller listing of my interests and published work by reading this blog.
 The list of publications is a useful starting point.